AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 `QCEvaluation`s should be generated during pipelines: before raw data upload, during processing, and during analysis by researchers.

-Each `QualityControl`, `QCEvaluation`, and `QCMetric` includes a `aind_data_schema.quality_control.State` which is a timestamped object indicating that the Overall QC/Evaluation/Metric passes, fails, or is in a pending state waiting for manual annotation.
+The overall `QualityControl`, each `QCEvaluation`, and each `QCMetric` can be evaluated to get a `aind_data_schema.quality_control.State` which indicates whether the Overall QC/Evaluation/Metric passes, fails, or is in a pending state waiting for manual annotation.

 The state of an evaluation is set automatically to the lowest of its metric's states.
 A single failed metric sets an entire evaluation to fail.
-While a single pending metric (with all other metrics passing) sets an entire evaluation to pending.
+A single pending metric (with all other metrics passing) sets an entire evaluation to pending.
 An optional setting `QCEvaluation.allow_failed_metrics` allows you to ignore failures, which can be useful in situations where an evaluation is not critical for quality control.

 ## Details